TXNM Energy, Inc. research snapshot

 TXNM AI Stock Forecast Scenarios

-The TXNM AI stock forecast is scenario-based around the $56.87 cutoff price.
-The bullish case depends on Blackstone deal closing; the base case assumes deal closes with delay and modest dilution; the bearish case assumes the deal fails and TXNM returns to standalone utility valuation.
-All scenarios are subject to regulatory, political, and financing uncertainty.
+The TXNM AI stock forecast is scenario-based around the July 31, 2026 close of $57.92.
+The bullish case depends on the Blackstone deal closing near the announced terms; the base case assumes the deal closes with delay or modest adjustments; the bearish case assumes the deal fails and TXNM reverts to standalone regulated utility valuation.
+All scenarios are subject to NMPRC, NRC, political, and financing uncertainty.

 Bullish case

-More likely if the Blackstone acquisition receives all regulatory approvals without material conditions, the deal closes near the originally announced $11.5 billion enterprise value, and the stock converges to the implied per-share consideration with minimal discount for timing.
+More likely if the NMPRC and NRC approvals arrive without material conditions, the deal closes in the first half of 2027 as anticipated, and the stock converges to the $61.25 per share consideration with only a minimal timing discount.

 Base case

-More likely if the Blackstone deal closes but requires additional concessions, rate case timing, or financing adjustments that modestly reduce per-share value, or if the deal takes longer than expected and the stock trades at a modest regulatory uncertainty discount.
+More likely if the Blackstone deal closes but requires additional regulatory concessions, an extension beyond the May 31, 2027 termination date, or financing adjustments that modestly reduce per-share value, keeping the stock at a modest merger-arbitrage discount to $61.25.

 Bearish case

-More likely if the Blackstone acquisition is blocked or abandoned, TXNM returns to standalone regulated utility valuation at a P/E more typical for the sector (14x to 22x), and the stock loses the acquisition premium embedded in the current price.
+More likely if the NMPRC or NRC blocks or materially conditions the acquisition, or the deal is abandoned, TXNM reverts to standalone regulated utility valuation at a P/E more typical for the sector, and the stock loses the acquisition premium embedded in the current price.

 TXNM AI technical analysis